raballew/okd-the-hard-way/docs/15-storage.md

 ## Install

-Ceph is a highly scalable distributed storage solution for block storage, object storage, and shared filesystems with years of production deployments.
+Ceph is a highly scalable distributed storage solution for block storage, object storage, and shared filesystem with years of production deployments.

 The Rook operator is a simple container that has all that is needed to bootstrap and monitor the storage cluster.
 Rook automatically configures the Ceph-CSI